Vadym-Tsymbalistyi/PyGame/README.md

    - folder Goose - character for animation.

 Good luck with the game!
 I am ready to answer your questions and suggestions.
-Always in touch with Vadim.
+Always in touch.
+Vadim.